JoaoEmanoelConinch/Linux_Full_Set_BackEnd/README.md

 ```
 Did you see the word `snap`?

-`Snap`, or `Snappy` is a technology udes to install desktop apps in Linux.
+`Snap`, or `Snappy` is a technology used to install desktop apps in Linux.